Pavithra-Devadiga/TimeTable/README.md

-# TimeTable
-This project involves designing and implementing a timetable as a website to help students view their academic schedule efficiently.
-The website provides a well-structured layout of days, time slots, and subjects.
-It demonstrates foundational web development skills including layout design, styling, and logical organization of data.
+📅 Timetable Website
+📌 Project Description

+The Timetable Website is a simple web-based project designed to display an academic timetable in a clear and organized format.
+It helps students easily view their daily and weekly class schedules without confusion.
+The project focuses on clean layout, readability, and basic web development concepts.

+🎯 Objectives

+-To represent a class timetable digitally
+-To improve clarity and accessibility of schedules
+-To practice basic web development skills
+-To create a user-friendly academic utility website

+🛠️ Technologies Used

+HTML – Structure of the timetable
+CSS – Styling and layout design

+✨ Features

+-Displays timetable with days and time slots
+-Simple and easy-to-understand layout
+-Clean and responsive design
+-Lightweight and fast loading